Frequently Asked Questions

 Within the Elmwood Crossing plan is an early childhood center, increasing choices in childcare options for interested parents.
 Additionally the pocket park will allow for people of all ages to get active.

 Are the Buildings Being Demolished?

 The thoughtful site plan for Elmwood Crossing relies on very little demolition of structures.
 The demolition required will impact select rear structures on Hodge, and several structures on Bryant and Utica.
 95% of the site will be reused.

 Will There Be Green Space?

 The reuse of the site will add opportunities for green space to be enjoyed as a public amenity within Elmwood Crossing.
 The sites reconfiguration will allow for increased pedestrian cross connections, pathways with quiet places of enjoyment, accessible art installations, and a pocket park for residents, neighbors and visitors.

 The handling of vehicular traffic at Elmwood Crossing will be in best efforts of balancing a modern society that relies on personal vehicles with a community that desires support to be less reliant on those vehicles.
 Considerable thought into ways to promote use of other modes of transportation include ease of access to public transit stops, way finding signs, bike racks, ride share waiting areas, and tenant bike storage areas.
 Keeping in step with modern realities, the City of Buffalo has been engaged in a conversation about acquisition of the ramp for operation by Elmwood Crossing.
 Under these circumstances, public parking spaces would remain available.

 What Type of Grocery Store will There Be?

 The retail landscape is changing.
 Increasingly, shoppers strive for fresh foods that are readily available in their neighborhood.
-Consumers also look for local markets that can provide reagional favorites and understand local shopping habits.
-Elmwood Crossing offers the perfect opportunity for a grocer the serve this sought after customer.
+Consumers also look for local markets that can provide regional favorites and understand local shopping habits.
+Elmwood Crossing offers the perfect opportunity for a grocer that serves this sought after customer.